And then I force people to eat them.

 - Before serving, if you are feeling fancy, dust them with icing sugar.

 Yes, I buy the frozen, prepackaged tart shells because they are so damned easy and cheap.
 Besides the Tenderflake ones have exactly the same list of ingredients as my recipes (which is from the back of the Tenderflake box).

-Note: this is not true for some of the other frozen tart and pie shells out there.
+Note, this is not true for all frozen tart and pie shells out there.
 Read your labels.
 Besides, if I’m making one big pie, I make the pastry myself.
 It’s crafting all the tiny little tart shells that make my eyes cross and my hand twitch.